Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_sk_meb2/audio_player/readme.md

 ## Setup:
 - Refer the Setup in individual application folder

-**Note:**
-It is not necessary to have an MPLAB Real ICE™ to program/debug the code.
-The PIC32MZ EF Starter Kit includes a PICkit™ on-board (PKOB) debugger.
-The PKOB debugger can be connected to a host PC through the USB Mini-B connector on the PIC32MZ EF Starter Kit for programming/debugging (see the red cable in the hardware setup).

 ## Programming binary/hex file:
 - Refer the documentation in individual application folder